A Designer's Guide to Emergency Preparedness

 Scan and store a copy of your important documents.
 Take a photo of or scan your driver’s license, passport, lease/ownership documents, social security card, and other important documents.
 Save them (somewhere safe) in the cloud.

 Make an emergency plan with your people.
 Have friends or family over for dinner and hatch it together.
-Use this form to help you facilitate the conversation, pick a meeting spot, and collect phone numbers on paper.
 It’s like giving a spare key to a neighbor.
 Do it once, and hopefully, you'll never need to use it.

 Cross these four things off your list, and we’ll all be better off when the next wildfire or bomb cyclone hits.